yi-le/LifeExperience/Kubernetes.md

 kubectl logs ${POD_NAME}
 ```
 "Another Hello Kubernetes!" will be returned, which indicates the completion of deployment.
-### Create Kubernetes Deployment step in CodeBuild
+### Deploy Kubernetes pod continously in CodeBuild
-In AWS CloudFormation, we can define similar step in CodeBuild as following *yaml* format.
+In AWS CloudFormation, we can define similar step in CodeBuild as following *yaml* format. *insert ryo's comments point3*

 ```yaml
 Deployment: